Tom Cotton: 2012

-In September 2011, Arkansas Times editor Max Brantley, criticized Cotton for a 1998 article he wrote in The Harvard Crimson in which he questioned the internet's value as a teaching tool in the classroom, saying the internet had "too many temptations" to be useful in schools and libraries.
+In September 2011, Arkansas Times editor Max Brantley criticized Cotton for a 1998 article he wrote in The Harvard Crimson in which he questioned the internet's value as a teaching tool in the classroom, saying the internet had "too many temptations" to be useful in schools and libraries.
 Cotton later said the internet had matured since he wrote the article.

 Beth Anne Rankin, the 2010 Republican nominee, and John David Cowart, who was backed by Louisiana businessman and philanthropist Edgar Cason, were the only other Republican candidates in the race after Marcus Richmond dropped out in February 2012.
 In the May 22 primary, Cotton won the Republican nomination with 57.6% of the vote; Rankin finished second with 37.1%.

 The Club for Growth endorsed Cotton.
 Of the $2.2 million Cotton raised for his campaign, Club for Growth donors accounted for $315,000 and were his largest supporters.
 Senator John McCain also endorsed him.
 Cotton was supported by both the Tea Party movement and the Republican establishment.

 In the November 6 general election, Cotton defeated state senator Gene Jeffress, 59.5% to 36.7%.
 He was the second Republican since Reconstruction Era of the United States to represent the 4th district.
-The first, Jay Dickey, held it from 1993 to 2001, during the presidency of Bill Clinton, whose residence was in the district at the time.
+The first, Jay Dickey, held it from 1993 to 2001, during the presidency of Bill Clinton, whose residence was in the district.
 On January 3, 2013, Cotton was sworn into the House of Representatives by Speaker John Boehner.